 Collection period: 1 to 10 days following the end of the survey reference month.

 - Petroleum products

 Data sources and methodology

-The universe is comprised of all refiners and major distributors of refined petroleum products in Canada.
-The list of survey respondents is updated regularly to ensure a total coverage of refining operations and a sufficiently wide coverage of major distributors of these products.
-Industries covered include those classified to the North American Industry Classification System (NAICS 2012) sub-sector 324 Petroleum and Coal Products Manufacturing comprised of establishments primarily engaged in transforming crude petroleum and coal into intermediate and end-products.
-It also includes industries in sub-sector 412 Petroleum Product Wholesaler-Distributors comprised of establishments primarily engaged in wholesaling crude oil, liquefied petroleum gases heating oil and refined petroleum products.
+The universe is comprised of all refineries, oil sands processing plants and major terminals of refined petroleum products in Canada.
+The list of survey respondents is updated regularly to ensure a total coverage of refining operations and a sufficiently wide coverage of major terminals of these products.
+Industries covered include those classified to the North American Industry Classification System (NAICS 2017) sub-sector 324 Petroleum and coal product manufacturing comprised of establishments primarily engaged in transforming crude petroleum and coal into intermediate and end-products.
+It also includes industries in sub-sector 412 Petroleum and petroleum products merchant wholesalers comprised of establishments primarily engaged in wholesaling crude oil, liquefied petroleum gases heating oil and refined petroleum products.

 This survey is a census with a cross-sectional design.